 Mop and vacuum

 To get rid of sugar ants, start by mopping the floor at least once a day.
-Mopping and vacuuming help to remove the ants’ pheromone trails.
+Mopping and vacuuming helps to remove the ants’ pheromone trails.
 Cleaning and mopping will also rid your home of the food and crumbs that attract the ants.
 Make sure you don’t leave any dirty dishes in the sink and empty the trash bin regularly.

 To deter sugar ants, sprinkle ground black pepper around the home’s entry points to keep the ants from coming inside.